Vyral/brett-jennings-recruiting/_drafts/2021-05-11-how-nathan-broke-through-a-plateau-by-joining-a-team-and-5x-his-production.md

 ---
 layout: post
+title: >-
-title: How Nathan Broke Through a Plateau By Joining a Team and 5X His Production
+  Expert on Fire: How Nathan Broke Through a Plateau By Joining a Team and 5X His Production
 date: 2021-05-11 20:24:00
 tags:
   - Transaction Management